vedupandya/Data-Mining-Project-3/README.md

  The highest scoring batsman was predicted to be:

- The highest wicket taking bowler was predicted to be:
+ The highest wicket taking bowler was predicted to be: **Mohammed Shami**

 ### Task 2: Predicting the Finalist Teams and Players